lalit0111/Infospot/README.md

 # Infospot

-Infospot is a News Application which provides latest news from india and brings latest news.
+Infospot is a News Application which provides latest news from india and brings top news headlines from across the world.
 Powered by [News Api](https://newsapi.org).

 ### Features